 Limb-length Ratios and Bike Fit

-Basic sizing for a new bike purchase involves measuring inseam, torso, and arm length.
-If this was sufficient, I’d be broke.
-Limb-ratio variability is an important consideration for buying a bike, adjusting the bike you have, and understanding why basic measurements are not sufficient to ensure a good fit.
+Limb-ratio variability is an important consideration for buying a bike, adjusting the bike you have, and understanding why basic measurements are typically insufficient to ensure a good fit.

 Look at the people around you.
 Compare the upper and lower aspects of arms, legs, and bodies.
 Not at all the same, right?
 Now find a full-length mirror, and do the same.
 Document your findings and use the following (basic) guidelines for current adjustments and future bike considerations.